ZaroSan/builder-faker/README.md

 ```js
 yourBuilder.savedMethods
 ```
-saveMethods return an array of each method used for each key
+saveMethods return an array of each methods used for each key